Codefidencer/codey-extension/README.md

-# Codey
+# Codey C# Tutor

-A Visual Studio 2022 extension that teaches you C# from inside the IDE.
+A Visual Studio extension that teaches you C# from inside the IDE.

 ## Features